terwoord/overdrive/Readme.md

 Currently the library works, although the performance is less than ideal.
 The DeduplicatingBlockStore presents with a way to easily perform duplication of blocks.
 No caching is currently being done.

-# What will be checked in soon?
+# What will be committed soon?

 The following things will get published coming weeks and months:
 * ODBFS: the Overdrive Filesystem.
 Allows splitting up one blockstore in multiple logical volumes.